aleaxit/gmpy/docs/intro.rst

 Changes in gmpy2 2.0.0b4
 ------------------------

 * Added __ceil__, __floor__, __trunc__, and __round__ methods to mpz and mpq
   types.
 * Added __complex__ to mpc type.
 * round(mpfr) now correctly returns an mpz type.
+* If no arguments are given to mpz, mpq, mpfr, mpc, and xmpz, return 0 of the appropriate type.

 Changes in gmpy2 2.0.0b3
 ------------------------